 From here it was clear that in order to continue with the program I was going to have to spend more money…

 So I waited a few days for my “scheduled 1-on-1 coaching call” to find out more, and when that day finally arrived I soon also realized that my coach wasn’t really much of a coach.
-Instead the person on the other end of the phone acted more as a sales person urging me to upgrade to the higher priced plans so that I could apparently get the most out of the system.
+Instead, the person on the other end of the phone acted more like a salesperson urging me to upgrade to the higher-priced plans so that I could apparently get the most out of the system.

 One thing I did get from this call was how the business actually worked.
 He made it clear that in order to make money with Digital Altitude I was going to be required to get other people to buy in, just like I did, and I would be making a commission at their expense.

 He claimed however that at the level I was subscribed to (the $49/mo “Aspire Walker” level) I wasn’t really in a position to make good commissions.
 He said that if I referred somebody & they signed up because I was only at the $49/mo level this is the only level I’d be able to earn commissions on…

 So all those high-ticket $1,000+ commissions Michael talked about in the sales video would be out of my reach… Unless of course, I upgraded to one of the higher packages, the first of which started at around $2,000 (the RISE package) & rose all the way up to around $50,000 (for the APEX package).

 The True Costs Uncovered